What are the key challenges of security metrics?

 Some tooling or logging systems may simply not be set up to collect/store the required information, at the required frequency.
 For instance, if you wanted to measure whether unauthorised devices were quarantined in a timely manner.
 If we take ‘timely’ to mean ‘within 24 hours’, then the entire network would need to be scanned at least once a day to prove or disprove this.
 This is something that many organisations don’t have in place.

 Similarly, there are often compromises between what you want to measure and what you have time to measure.
 Security metrics can be time-consuming, especially when the data is being gathered and analysed manually, often in a spreadsheet.

 The perfect, as they say, is the enemy of the good.
 Metrics programmes have to be rooted in what you can realistically manage and also what you’re trying to achieve.
 Frameworks are useful to provide a recognisable way to organise and communicate your metrics, but you also need to consider what works for your team and your tooling.
 Measuring something is almost always better than measuring nothing.
 If nothing else, it gives you the opportunity to learn about your data and see what’s possible and what’s not.

-If you’re struggling with any of the challenges listed above, you’ll be pleased to hear that we’re going to be diving into the topic of security metrics in more detail over the next two months.
+If you’re struggling with any of the challenges listed above, you’ll be pleased to hear we have a dedicated section of our website to this topic – the Security Metrics Hub.
 We’ll be looking at why the demand for metrics is growing, how teams can meet that demand and how teams can develop and deepen their own metrics programme.
-We’re also going to be reaching out to the #infosec community to learn more about your challenges and how you’re tackling them.
+We’re also going to be reaching out to the infosec community to learn more about your challenges and how you’re tackling them.